 OCD RESPONSE: Thank you for your comment on the proposed action plan amendment for recovery from Hurricanes Laura, Delta, Ida and the May 2021 Severe Storms.
 The Louisiana Office of Community Development will include your comment and our response when we submit the plan to HUD for federal approval.
 SBA funds provided for repair, reconstruction or elevation can be used in conjunction with program funds, if you are eligible for the Restore Louisiana Homeowner Assistance Program.
 Please review the program manual, section G. Duplication of Benefits, section iii.
 SBA for detailed information, and section H for sample award calculations at the following link.
-We strongly encourage you to fill out a survey for the Restore Louisiana Homeowner Assistance Program may be able to help you repair your home.
+We strongly encourage you to fill out a survey for the Restore Louisiana Homeowner Assistance Program at https://restore.la.gov/ if you have not already done so and review the resource documents on the same website that detail how the Program may be able to help you repair your home.
 There are no programs that include reimbursement for tree or debris removal on private property.